nordic-institute/X-Road/doc/Manuals/ug-cs_x-road_6_central_server_user_guide.md

 As the registration of associations in the X-Road governing authority is security-critical, the following measures are applied to increase security by default:

-- The registration request must be submitted to the X-Road central server through the security server.
+- The registration request must be submitted to the X-Road Central Server through the security server.
 Manual approval is still required by default.
 - The association must be approved by the X-Road governing authority.

 There are three types of registration requests: